adityakamath/pan_tilt_ros/README.md

 ## Implementation details

 * ```pan_tilt```: This executable is generated using the ```pan_tilt_node.cpp``` source file and subscribes to [Joy messages]((https://docs.ros.org/en/melodic/api/sensor_msgs/html/msg/Joy.html)) - more specifically two axes for pan and tilt and one button for an emergency stop - to control the pan-tilt mechanism.
 When the emergency stop button is pressed, the torque is disabled on both motors, allowing the user to move the motors by hand.
-When the button is pressed again, the motors return to the position specified by the pan and tilt axes - in this case a joystick on the game controller.
+When the button is pressed again, the motors return to the position specified by the pan and tilt axes - which can be defined in the configuration file.
+In this case, the pan motion uses the L2 and R2 axes for left and right motion, and the tilt motion uses the Up and Down D-Pad buttons, which is represented as an axis going from +1 to -1 in the joystick mapping.
+The configuration allows up to 2 axes per joint, which are then mixed in the source code.
 This node uses the [SCServo_Linux library](https://github.com/adityakamath/SCServo_Linux) to drive the motors in the closed-loop servo mode.
 Additionally, this node also publishes [JointState](https://docs.ros2.org/foxy/api/diagnostic_msgs/msg/DiagnosticArray.html) and [DiagnosticArray](https://docs.ros2.org/foxy/api/diagnostic_msgs/msg/DiagnosticArray.html) messages (PWM, motion - true/false, temperature, voltage and current) for each motor.
 * ```pan_tilt_launch.py```: This is the launch file that launches ```pan_tilt``` and loads its parameters using the ```config/config.yaml``` file.

 ## Parameters